 Cons :

-The responsive design is sub-par – arguably worse than Blogger.
-As a non-dev you may be wowed initially by how easy it is to use, but what you see, isn’t what you get.
-Inside WIX there is a button in the navigation menu which allows you to set up a mobile version of the website… (Yes, you have to construct 2 versions of your website) the mobile version isn’t as standard so you have to create 2 static versions of your website.
-It isn’t very good at handling ‘fluid’ layouts when I last used it.
+Inside WIX there used to be a button in the navigation menu that allowed you to set up a mobile version of the website… (Yes, you have to construct 2 versions of your website) The mobile version isn’t as standard, so you have to create 2 static versions of your website.

 Build twice, takes twice as long – Further to the point, you have to build twice or suffer a website that will not work properly on a smartphone.
-Eg can’t read text without zooming with fingers etc. This bad user-experience will be passed onto your customers.
+Eg can’t read text without zooming with fingers etc. This bad user experience will be passed onto your customers.

 Clumsy fluid layout – As a designer this would be something I would pick up on.
 The default desktop website can have some somewhat awkward behaviour when it comes to viewing the website in different browsers.
 Fluid and responsive websites are not easy to build, and WIX certainly hasn’t mastered this yet.